camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/kubernetes/operator/zeebe-operator.md

 The following steps will guide you to install the Operator with Helm3  (which is the default version now)

-This will also work if you have correctly installed Helm2 in your cluster with tiller.
 Add the Zeebe Helm repository:

 ```